georapbox/modal-element/README.md

 ### Style

 By default, the component comes with minimal styling to remain as less opinionated as possible.
 However, you can style the various elements of the component using the available [CSS Parts](#css-parts) or by overriding the default [CSS Custom Properties](#css-custom-properties).
-A working example of styling the component can be found [here][demo-example-7].
+A working example of styling the component can be found [here][example-custom-styling].
 Below are demonstrated some available parts for styling.

 ```css
 modal-element:not(:defined) {